 Your breastmilk is perfectly designed to give your baby everything they need and is even clever enough to adapt in the summer.
 ‘When you get hot, more blood circulates to your breasts,’ says Angela.
 ‘The mammary glands in your breast act a bit like sweat glands and this extra blood causes them to produce more milk with a higher water content.’

-This means you won’t need to give him any additional water.
-‘If your baby is under six months, giving additional water can actually interrupt the salt balance in your baby’s body, whereas your breastmilk is perfectly balanced to suit your baby’s age and stage and will give him everything he needs,’ says Angela.
+This means you won’t need to give your baby any additional water.
+‘If your baby is under six months, giving additional water can actually interrupt the salt balance in your baby’s body, whereas your breastmilk is perfectly balanced to suit your baby’s age and stage and will give him everything he needs,’ adds Angela.

 You’ll probably find that your baby is likely to want to feed more often and for shorter periods to quench his thirst so just be sure to feed on demand rather than sticking to a routine.

 As well as thinking about what your baby is drinking, you need to give yourself equal consideration in the heat.
 ‘Leave water bottles around the house so you can drink whenever you need to,’ says Angela.
 ‘If it’s a hot day, you’re likely to feel really thirsty as your baby will be taking more water from you.’

 Get in the habit of having a drink every time you feed your baby, and aim to drink an extra litre of water day while breastfeeding (three litres instead of the usual two).

 Hydration tracker water bottles, such as HydrateM8 Hydration Tracker can help you keep on top of your fluid intake and if you’re worried you will forget, set regular reminders on your phone.
 ‘New mums are often too busy to drink or may reach for something like coffee, which is dehydrating,’ says Angela.
 ‘It’s really important to stay hydrated for your own wellbeing as well as for your milk supply.’